tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 repairer does not get to read the files or directories that it is helping to keep alive.

-After each change to the user's vdrive, the client creates a manifest and looks for differences from their previous version.
+After each change to the user's file store, the client creates a manifest and looks for differences from their previous version.
 Anything which was removed prompts the client to send out lease-cancellation messages, allowing the data to be deleted.